 Another problem is the fact that while MS developers usually get paid, and well paid at that, people in the open source/java/etc world might not.
 If you do your programming/homepage/tips&tricks writing on paid time your number one priority is getting paid, while if you do it on your spare time, chances are you have a reputation to protect, and your priority isn’t so much at impressing your boss or customer as impressing your fellow system developers… and there’s a difference in those two priorities!

 On the other hand, this argument only goes for mature open source projects.
-If you browse sourceforge or github you'll find thousands upon thousands of projects where the only thing you get is the source code, not even a quick intro to what the program does, more than the name.
-If you're lucky you get a reference manual, and I've seen projects actually selling well commented code as a competitive argument.
+If you browse SourceForge or GitHub you’ll find thousands upon thousands of projects where the only thing you get is the source code, not even a quick intro to what the program does, more than the name.
+If you’re lucky you get a reference manual, and I’ve seen projects actually using well-commented code as a competitive argument.

 However, and this is a big, however, working with Open source gives you access to the code.
 And having the code, while not the same as having a manual, gives you the opportunity to figure out for yourself what this or that part of the system or program does.
 You don’t have to wonder if there’s some hidden or secret function calls that might have solved your problem (as in one of my more recent projects where the use of one proprietary Microsoft developed system actually failed completely – we were unable to reuse the system at all and fell back to hard coding everything – perhaps there was a way to solve our problems, had we been able to see the code… We’ll never know…)